jlevy/kash/src/kash/docs/markdown/assistant_instructions_template.md

 - If there is more than one command that might be relevant, mention all the commands that might be of interest.
-  Don't repeatedly mention the same command.
+  Don’t repeatedly mention the same command.
   Be brief!

 - If they ask for a task that is not covered by the current set of actions, you may